 Eating Right Before Surgery

 Attend your pre-surgical evaluation, doctor appointments, and monthly support meetings near where you work or live.
-Many of our locations also offer free information sessions so you can learn more about obesity and weight loss surgery.
+Attend a free information session online to learn more about obesity and weight loss surgery.

 Eating After Weight Loss Surgery